vivekmaru36/RFID_CMS/README.md

 # changes for node :

 1) added functionality for rfid to be unique for both the db note : student--> numercirfid and teacher --> rfidno
+2) Logout Done by deleting the cookie in dashboard.js/handleItemClick and server.js/logout
+3) Login done with logout deleting the token from cookies

 # changes :